davevanveen/mri_coding_challenge/README.md

 configs_model.json | III | Default configurations for parser_model
 prototype.ipynb | II, III | Code for plotting figure output

+In this table, the second column refers to the three challenge tasks: (I) DICOM I/O (II) Simulated fast acquisitions (III) Deep learning super resolution model

+### Example commands

 Note: To run this code, one must also download MRI dicom files in a directory called `data/`.
 The data I used for my coding challenge can be found at <http://old.mridata.org/fullysampled/knees>

-### Example commands
 * File I/O
 `python dcm_to_h5 --i path_to_input_dicom_directory --h path_to_output_hdf5_file`
 * Model training